cobusb/Emmer/README.md

 ### GitHub Pages

-To enable GitHub Pages:
+To enable GitHub Pages, add the deployment step to your workflow as shown in the deployment options above, then:

 1. Go to your repository settings
 2. Navigate to "Pages"
 3. Set source to "GitHub Actions"

-The workflow will automatically deploy to GitHub Pages when you push to the main branch.

 ## Development